kizuhane/generate-html-template-from-database/README.md

 ## Setup

 ### input
+All files whats script will be using need be placed in `input` directory

 #### DataBase
 in folder `input/database` must be placed all needed csv files.

->NOTE: don't use `,` as separator for column in exported files because comma is used to separate multiple data in single column.
+>NOTE: don't use `,` as separator for column in exported files, because comma is used to separate multiple data in single column.

 **Main database** - name: `main_database.csv` database with separated with `;` in default.
 Script using data from this files to generate html files
  - **Model**: main group of products with the same template.